sdclibbery/Esp32DmxSpiController/README.md

 12. Sine: Sine waves.
 Control is phase, smoothing is wavelength
 13. Noise: Perlin noise.
 Control is seed.
 Smoothing is scale
 14. Droplet: plot at random pos when control has a rising edge.
 Smooth is blur rate.
+15. Saw: Saw waves.
+Control is phase, smoothing is wavelength
+16. Tri: Triangle waves.
+Control is phase, smoothing is wavelength

 ### Meter Gradient
 20. StartGradient: solid bar rises from start of strip, control is length of bar, smooth is lerp power in rest of strip